 told on this website and in the new edition of A Hard Fought Ship.

-was torpedoed on that long night in 1942 - and for those survivors alive today.
+was torpedoed on that long night in 1942.
 The HMS Hecla

 , HMS Marne